The Big Bopper: Personal life

+Internet rumors, exhumation and reburial in 2007

-In January 2007, Jay Richardson requested that his father's body be exhumed and an autopsy be performed in response to an internet rumor about guns being fired aboard the aircraft and Richardson initially surviving the crash.
+In January 2007, Richardson's son Jay requested that his father's body be exhumed and an autopsy be performed in response to an internet rumor about guns being fired aboard the aircraft and Richardson initially surviving the crash.
 The autopsy was performed by William M. Bass, a forensic anthropologist at the University of Tennessee, Knoxville.
 Richardson was present throughout the autopsy and observed the casket as it was opened; both men were surprised that the remains were well enough preserved to be recognized as those of the late rock star.
-"Dad still amazes me 48 years after his death, that he was in remarkable shape," Richardson told the Associated Press.
+"Dad still amazes me 48 years after his death, that he was in remarkable shape", Richardson told the Associated Press.
 "I surprised myself.
-I handled it better than I thought I would".
+I handled it better than I thought I would."
 Bass's findings indicated no signs of foul play.
 "There are fractures from head to toe.
 Massive fractures….
 [Richardson] died immediately.
 He didn't crawl away.
 He didn't walk away from the plane."